pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 # [Data formatting and outputs](@id data)
 ## Data and annotation formatting

-Here's your corrected text, with the markdown template preserved:

 Kinbiont can operate directly on data files or within a Julia notebook.
 The format of a single time series that you want to analyze must be a  `2 x n_time_points ` matrix of Float64: